justunsix/garden/src/content/docs/notes/650-Business-Comms-Marketing-Digital-Profile-Template.md

 ## Google Pay per Click Specific Questions

-Suggested additions to Gem Webb Internet Marketing & Web Design's existing client questionnaire for Google Pay per Click Advertising
+Suggested additions to client questionnaire for Google Pay per Click Advertising

-What is your objective for Google Pay per Click Advertising?
+### What is your objective for Google Pay per Click Advertising?

 Choose the primary goal (picklist, only one choice allowed):